Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Inference for the spatial model

 \subsection{Model identifiability and practical implementation}

-As we have mentioned before, our model may suffer from identifiability problems concerning parameter $\lambda^*$.
+The proposed model may suffer from identifiability problems concerning parameter $\lambda^*$.
 The natural way to identify it is to have this parameter as the supremum of the intensity function which, under the Bayesian approach, should be achieved by an appropriate specification of the prior distribution.
-This means that, under all possible most likely configurations of $(\lambda^*,\beta)$, we are looking for the one that minimises $\lambda^*$.
+Any prior that identifies this parameter to be equal or greater than the supremum solves the identifiability problem.
+But the former makes the parameter interpretable and optimises the computation cost (stochastically minimises $K$).

-A reasonable choice for the prior of $\lambda^*$ is an Exponential distribution for which the hyperparameter could be specified through an empirical analysis of the data set.
+A reasonable choice for the prior of $\lambda^*$ is a (truncated) Gamma distribution for which the hyperparameter could be specified through an empirical analysis of the data set.
 More specifically, by obtaining an empirical estimate of the intensity in a small area with the highest concentration of points.
-This area should not be too small nor too large.
+This area should be reasonably chosen to give a good idea of the supremum of the IF.
 Note that the data is being used only to identify the model, which is different from using the data twice in a model which is already identified.

-Moreover, note that having $\lambda^*$ as the supremum also optimises the computational cost as it minimises $M$ - the smaller is $M$ the smaller the dimension of the covariance matrix that needs to be inverted to simulate $\beta$.
+The prior distribution of $\beta$ may also help in the identification of $\lambda^*$.
+Note that, if $\beta$ is estimated to be high ($>2$) at any location, it implies that $\lambda^*$ is (practically) identified as the sumpremum of the IF.
+In this sense, the prior on $\beta$ may be specified in a way to favor such a scenario by, for example, fixing a positive mean parameter and/or a variance parameter coherent with the standard Gaussian distribution.

-Generally speaking, identifiability is an important issue when estimating the intensity function of a non-homogeneous PP. It is well known that the reliability of the estimates rely on the amount of data available.
-In this sense, the higher is the actual function the better.
+Generally speaking, identifiability is an important issue when estimating the intensity function of a non-homogeneous PP. It is well known that the reliability of the estimates relies on the amount of data available.
+In this sense, the higher is the actual IF the better.
 In a Bayesian framework, in particular, the prior on the intensity function plays an important role on the identification and estimation of this function.
 This is related to the fact that the data does not contain much information about the hyperparameters of GP priors.
-The simulated examples from Section \ref{secsim} explore this issue and provides some insight on how to proceed in general.
+The simulated examples in Section 1 of the Appendix explore this issue and provides some insight on how to proceed in general.